Employee training and development is a significant activity in corporate settings.

 - engagement & satisfaction

-From this information, you can assess your learners’ understanding, gaps, and challenges with your course content and delivery methods.
+This information lets you assess your learners’ understanding, gaps, and challenges with your course content and delivery methods.

-These reports also show results of in-course quizzes and surveys through scores, points, or ratings.
+These reports also show the results of quizzes and surveys through scores, points, or ratings.

 Watch: How to Analyze Training Course & Quiz Results